fieldtrip/website/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path.md

 ---
 layout: default
-tags: faq matlab path warning
+tags: [faq, matlab, path, warning]
 ---

 ## Should I add FieldTrip with all subdirectories to my MATLAB path?